 This webinar provides a checklist of important topics to review in order to achieve best results from your CMMS.
 Now is a great time to spring clean your CMMS.

 Today, we’re going talk about cleaning your CMMS.
 We’re headquartered out of Austin, Texas.
-We’ve been in business since 1991, and we basically offer CMMS, CAFM, and capital planning software and services.
+We’ve been in business since 1991, and we basically offer CMMS and CAFM software and services.
 We also have a special healthcare maintenance software version specifically catered towards hospitals and any other healthcare organizations for keeping up with the commission inspections, and over 3,700 customers worldwide.
 Here’s just a couple icons on the screen, logos for the different ones that we do have.

 Here are just a couple polling questions.
 So, if you guys want to go ahead and click the answer there.
 “My current maintenance process: using CMMS, considering a change in CMMS, home-grown system,” or if you’re not using one, just go ahead and click on one of the buttons there.
 I’ll give everybody a second to fill in their choice and then we’ll skip to the results.
 So, you can see 66% of us are using a CMMS and then a third of us are not using one.